Free Outdoor Spaces in London

-- It has been the site of an archaeological dig that uncovered a burial mound and barrow from the Bronze Age and the historical artifacts found there, now call the British Museum home.
+- It has been the site of an archaeological dig that uncovered a burial mound and barrow from the Bronze Age and the historical artefacts found there, now call the British Museum home.

-- If you look closely, those with a keen eye can spot medieval boundaries that existed before the reign of Henry VIII, who changed the park into a giant deer hunting area.
+- If you look closely, those with a keen eye can spot medieval boundaries before the reign of Henry VIII, who changed the park into a giant deer hunting area.

-- Coming a bit closer to our own time, Bushy Park was used to grow crops during both world wars, due to national food shortages and it was also used as a makeshift Allied Supreme HQ.
+- Coming a bit closer to our own time, Bushy Park was used to growing crops during both world wars due to national food shortages, and it was also used as a makeshift Allied Supreme HQ.

 Nearest Tube Station: Hounslow Central

-CS Lewis, Author of ‘The Chronicles of Narnia’ lived nearby and cites Hampstead Heath as the inspiration she used to create her mythical land of fauns, wolves and otters.
+CS Lewis, Author of ‘The Chronicles of Narnia’, lived nearby and cited Hampstead Heath as the inspiration she used to create her mythical land of fauns, wolves and otters.